loic425/pole-position-on-the-grid/pages/06_grid_component.md

 <!--
 *Loïc*

-The main template is the index template.
+The main template is the index one.

 Here is an overview of the Twig Hooks definition that configures more blocks inside the index template.